salesforce/lwc-rfcs/text/0000-focus-behavior.md

 ### Focusable elements

 The set of sequentially focusable elements is currently defined by this [monster selector].
-This has been sufficient for our needs so far but can probably be improved.
+This has been sufficient for our needs so far but should be reviewed and improved [2].
 We should go through the exercise of checking it against the results of focusable elements listed on [this test page](https://boom-bath.glitch.me/tabindex.html).

 The set of click focusable and programmatic focusable elements is a superset of